-Emanuel Buttigieg is a Senior Lecturer in early modern history at the University of Malta.
-He is a member of the Board of Studies of the M.A. in Hospitaller Studies, Co-ordinator for the MA in Mediterranean Studies and a Visiting Lecturer at the Institute for European Studies.
+Emanuel Buttigieg is Associate Professor in early modern history, Co-ordinator of the Diploma in Maltese History in Context and the MA in Hospitaller Studies, a member of the Board of Studies for the MA in Mediterranean Studies, and a Visiting Lecturer at the Institute for European Studies.

 Emanuel Buttigieg is happy to supervise dissertations dealing with early modern themes in general, and the Order of St John in particular.

 He makes regular appearances on radio and TV programmes as an expert guest speaker on a variety of historical themes and current affairs.